May 8, 2026

 There is no set deadline to register, but if you need to cancel your registration, please let us know at least four weeks before the conference so we can make the necessary arrangements, including with the venue.
 If you pay by credit card and cancel by September 28, 2026 (11:59 PM EST), you'll receive a full refund.
 Cancellations made on or after September 29, 2026, will incur a $50 cancellation fee, and the rest of your payment will be refunded.

 All conference participants are responsible for funding 100% of their conference costs, including registration, travel, accommodation, and other logistics.
 If you are unable to cover these costs, you are encouraged to request support from your employer.
-We also highly encourage you to apply for a travel scholarship and other available scholarships if you need additional support.
+We also highly encourage you to apply for an Emerging Voices grant, should you be eligible.

 Yes, if you register for two days and decide to stay for an extra day, there will be an additional fee for that day, and for any other extra days you choose to attend the conference.